'Thank God for them:' Little girls call for help while great-grandmother has stroke, save her life

 "We just ran into the kitchen to see if something was wrong," Aubri remembered.
 That's where the 8-year-old noticed her MeMa couldn't speak.
 She was having a stroke.

-“We new we had to call somebody, so we called our mom,” Aubri told only 11Alive's Hope Ford.
+“We knew we had to call somebody, so we called our mom,” Aubri told only 11Alive's Hope Ford.

 But, the phone was locked.